-The Monroe County History Center reopened to the public on June 23 at limited capacity and by appointment in the Research Library.
+The Monroe County History Center is open at limited capacity and by appointment in the Research Library.
 To schedule an appointment, call 812-332-2517.
 Remote research requests are available via email.

 Donating to the Annual Garage Sale

 Beginning December 2, the Monroe County History Center is postponing collection and pick-ups of donations for the annual Garage Sale fundraiser both at the warehouse and at the History Center until January 20.
 We will continue to assess the situation to determine if a closure is warranted.